composablehorizons/compose-icons/icons-tabler-filled-android/README.md

-# Tabler filled icons for Android
+# Tabler Filled icons for Android

-An Android icon library with all available Tabler filled icons as XML drawables.
+An Android icon library with all available Tabler Filled icons as XML drawables.

 ## Installation